smcgdub/alliens911/README.md

 ## **Introduction**

 Aliens 911 is a database of Unidentified Flying Object (UFO) sightings.
 We are starting with British UFO sightings data from the UK's Ministry of defense's (MOD).
-Here you'll see Distribution Maps of those sightings in England, Scotland or Wales.
-We're currently working on the Worldwide data and it will be coming soon!
+Here you'll see distribution maps of those sightings in England, Scotland or Wales.
+We're currently working on the worldwide data and it will be coming soon!

 ## **Table of contents**